PhantomChain/docs/docs/README.md

 # Introduction

-## What is Phantom?
+## What is PHANTOM?

-Phantom's goal is to give everyone the power to easily create, customize and scale their own blockchain networks.
-By combining innovative network design with accessible & extensible software, Phantom allows for maximum developer productivity.
+PHANTOM's goal is to give everyone the power to easily create, customize and scale their own blockchain networks.
+By combining innovative network design with accessible & extensible software, PHANTOM allows for maximum developer productivity.
 We prioritize builders and doers from every walk of life by building blockchain software that balances power and ease of use.

 ## Navigating the Docs